intel/ai-reference-models/benchmarks/image_recognition/tensorflow/squeezenet/README.md

 -rw-r--r--.
 1 user  55292089 Jun 20 15:09 validation-00127-of-00128
 ```

+4. A link to download the pre-trained model is coming soon.

-4. Next, navigate to the `benchmarks` directory in your local clone of
+5. Next, navigate to the `benchmarks` directory in your local clone of
 the [intelai/models](https://github.com/IntelAI/models) repo from step
-1, and get the path the to squeezenet checkpoint files:
+1.

 ```
 $ cd /home/myuser/models/benchmarks

-$ checkpoint_dir=$(pwd)/image_recognition/tensorflow/squeezenet/inference/fp32/checkpoints
 ```

 The `launch_benchmark.py` script in the `benchmarks` directory is used
 for starting a benchmarking run in a TensorFlow docker container.
 It has
 arguments to specify which model, framework, mode, precision, and docker
 image to use, along with your path to the ImageNet TF Records that you
-generated in step 3.
+generated in step 3 and the checkpoint files that you downloaded in
+step 4.

 Substitute in your own `--data-location` and follow the steps in the
 following example for throughput (using `--batch-size 64`):